jonluca/Interesting-Snippets/README.md

 A collection of short snippets that I found interesting.
 I do not necessarily agree with the views - they simply succintly and clearly say what I believe to be an interesting topic or insight.

+Note: This repo is no longer maintained.
+[It has been moved to my blog.](https://blog.jonlu.ca/interesting-snippets)

 ## On Altruism

 From [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/entries/altruism/#DesiMoti):